Plants are a vital part of all living ecosystems around the world – from rainforests and flowering meadows to the oceans and even your backyard pond.

-The Water Lettuce, also known as the Water Cabbage is a green floating plant which looks like the vegetables after which it is named.
+The Water Lettuce, also known as the Water Cabbage is a green floating plant that looks like the vegetables after which it is named.

-It has thick but soft leaves which give it the look of an opening lettuce or cabbage.
+It has thick but soft leaves which give it the look of opening lettuce or cabbage.

-They are very easy to care for and providing you have a decent amount of light and add fertilizers to the water, it will reproduce in no time.
+They are very easy to care for and provide you have a decent amount of light and add fertilizers to the water, it will reproduce in no time.

-This is a floating species which grows quickly in direct sunlight.
-Its large green leaves float on the surface of the water and has an erect stem which sports beautiful purple and blue flowers with a yellow center.
+This is a floating species that grows quickly in direct sunlight.
+Its large green leaves float on the surface of the water and have an erect stem that sports beautiful purple and blue flowers with a yellow center.

-Beneath the water, the dark black roots can reach a length of up to 12 inches providing an ideal habitat for fry of fish like Platy to hide amongst.
+Beneath the water, the dark black roots can reach a length of up to 12 inches providing an ideal habitat for the fry of fish like platy fish to hide amongst.